-In 2013-14, retention rates for at-risk, migrant, and overage students were highest in Grade 9 (12.0%, 17.2%, and 18.4%, respectively), and the rate for immigrant students was highest in Grade 12 (18.1%) (Figure 15 and Table 17).
-The retention rate for at-risk students was lowest in Grade 8 (1.5%).
-Rates for immigrant and migrant students were lowest in Grade 7 (0.8% and 1.8%, respectively), and the rate for overage students was lowest in Grade 8 (1.7%).
+In Grades 7-12 overall in 2014-15, retention rates for at-risk, immigrant, migrant, and overage students were higher than the state average (Table 15).
+Across secondary grades, rates for at-risk, migrant, and overage students were highest in Grade 9, and the rate for immigrant students was highest in Grade 12 (Figure 15 and Table 15).
+Rates for at-risk students were lowest in Grades 7 and 8, rates for immigrant and migrant students were lowest in Grade 7, and the rate for overage students was lowest in Grade 8.